katzwebservices/Bigcommerce-WordPress-Plugin/trunk/readme.txt

 = When should I rebuild my products/cache? =

-* Rebuild your products list whenever you upgrade the Plugin, or whenever you add new products or change existing product names, links, or images within your store.
+* Rebuild your products list whenever you upgrade the plugin, or whenever you add new products or change existing product names, links, or images within your store.

 = How can I replace the "No Image Available" image with my own? = Add a filter on `bigcommerce_no_image` that includes HTML output of an image file of your choosing.